 - Use them one by one until the final one runs out in the midst of cooking…

 Yeah, we’ve all done it, and it’s the biggest pain in the rear…but how to cook my chicken?
 I went with the next best option, my airfryer!
 (In a REAL bind, I bet my blow torch would’ve worked too).
-It turns out that my Turkish Chicken Kebabs cook wonderfully in the air-fryer.
+It turns out that my Armenian Chicken Kebabs cook wonderfully in the air-fryer.
 They even get a slight char!
 So the moral of the story is it’s perfectly acceptable to be lackadaisical and let your propane run dry…you may even find a new (and possibly better) way to cook.

 Wasn’t There More Than Just Chicken?

 YESSSS.
 The rice!
-Rice is a staple for a large majority of Turkish and Middle Eastern dishes.
+Rice is a staple for a large majority of Armenian and Middle Eastern dishes.
 Rice can be cooked in a huge variety of manners, and I wanted something to compliment the flavors of my kebabs.
 This Cranberry Saffron Basmati Rice hits the spot.
 I cook it in a 50:50 chicken broth and water mixture with saffron, turmeric, and lemon zest to bring out a refreshing mild flavor.
 The additional dried cranberries and parsley are tossed in after the heat is off allowing them steam as the rice cools.
 This method of steaming the cranberries keeps them intact with their full zesty flavor (and no mushiness).
 Need a little crunch?
 Add some pine nuts.
 I didn’t have any on hand, but they were missed.

 Why Mint Cucumber Yogurt?